tsackton/taelgarverse/docs/gazetteer/northwest-coast/fiamatara-mountains/blacksilver-peak.md

 </div>

 Blacksilver Peak is a jagged mountain in the northern part of the [Fiatara Mountains](<fiatara-mountains.md>), with a significant glacier covering the summit.
-A large complex of Dwarven ruins lie beneath the peak.
+A large complex of Dwarven ruins lies beneath the peak.